 As a nonresident, you may take the allowable subtraction for only those qualified net long-term capital gains that are from Arizona sources.
-You may subtract 25% (.25) of any net long-term capital gain included in your federal adjusted gross income that is derived from an investment in an asset acquired after December 31, 2011.
+You may subtract 25% (.25) of any qualifying net long-term capital gain included in your federal adjusted gross income that is derived from an investment in an asset acquired after December 31, 2011.

 Use the worksheet on page 26 of these instructions, Worksheet for Net Long-Term Capital Gain Subtraction for Assets Acquired after December 31, 2011, to determine the allowable subtraction.
+Keep the worksheet for your records.

-Line 32 - Total Arizona Sourced Net Capital Gain or (Loss)
+Line 33 - Total Arizona Sourced Net Capital Gain or (Loss)